-The 4 Differences Between Forecasting Enterprise Sales and SMB Sales
+The 4 Major Differences Between Forecasting for Enterprise Sales and SMB Sales

 It’s no longer a sound strategy for sales teams to cater exclusively to bigger companies.
-After all, SMBs now account for 54 percent of all sales in the U.S. But enterprise sales and SMB sales are separate beasts entirely, and it does your reps no good to act as if there’s no distinction between them.
+After all, SMBs (Small to Medium Size Businesses) now account for 54 percent of all sales in the U.S. But enterprise sales and SMB sales are separate beasts entirely, and it’s important to understand the differences and adjust your sales and marketing appropriately.

 Checkout Datahug’s New eBook